trangnguyen4455/Data-analytics-projects/README.md

-This is my analysis using movie datasets.
+This repository contains several examples of my data analytics projects as follows:
+1. Movie ratings
+2.